cobwebos/docs/articles/azure-stack/azure-stack-powershell-configure-quickstart.md

 # For Azure Stack development kit, this value is set to https://adminmanagement.local.azurestack.external.
 To get this value for Azure Stack integrated systems, contact your service provider.
   $ArmEndpoint = "<Resource Manager endpoint for your environment>"

-# For Azure Stack development kit, this value is adminvault.local.azurestack.external
-$KeyvaultDnsSuffix = "<Keyvault DNS suffix for your environment>"

 # Register an AzureRM environment that targets your Azure Stack instance
   Add-AzureRMEnvironment `
     -Name "AzureStackAdmin" `